Britwad/GPTree/USER_MANUAL.md

 ## **2. Running GPTree**
 a.
 Open browser with http://localhost:3000

 b.
-Either sign in with you email or continue with Google
+Either sign in with your email or continue with Google

 ## **3. Using GPTree**